waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption:** The PC at (14, 4) in the Pewter Pokémon Center functions normally. **Status: Confirmed.**
 - **Item Traps:** Some overworld items (Poké Balls) can be traps that trigger a wild Pokémon battle.
 - **Manually Verified: Use Surf (from overworld):**
-    - **Context:** This sequence is robust and works from the overworld when the Start Menu cursor defaults to 'POKéDEX'.
+    - **Context:** This sequence was manually verified to work from the overworld.
 It assumes NEPTUNE is in party slot 3 and SURF is its 4th move.
+    - **Verified Starting State:** Start Menu cursor is on 'POKéMON'.
-    - **Sequence:** Start, Down, A, Down, Down, A, Down, Down, Down, A
+    - **Sequence:** Start, A, A, A